-Students who have not completed CIS1000 or CSC1401 at USQ will need to have foundation skills in programming logic.
+Students will need to have foundation skills in programming logic.
 Students are required to have access to a personal computer, e-mail capabilities and Internet access to UConnect.
 Current details of computer requirements can be found at http://www.usq.edu.au/current-students/support/computing/hardware.

-This course introduces the student to the fundamentals of object-oriented programming using the Java programming language.
+This course introduces the fundamentals of object-oriented methodologies using Java.
 It lays a solid foundation for the development of practical business solutions in an object-oriented environment.

 On successful completion of this course, students should be able to:

-- demonstrate problem solving by understanding the program specifications and principles of object oriented programming that make use of the extensive Java libraries and how to apply them to the development of business software applications in compliance with the course materials
+- demonstrate problem solving by understanding program specifications, principles of object-oriented programming, and the extensive Java class libraries and apply them to the development of business software solutions in compliance with the course materials and programming conventions

-- demonstrate academic and professional literacy by collating theoretical and practical course material into workable software applications written clearly, logically, and concisely at a high level of proficiency
+- demonstrate academic and professional literacy by collating theoretical and practical course material into workable business object-oriented software solutions written clearly, logically, and concisely at a high level of proficiency

-- demonstrate creativity, initiative, and enterprise by translating the problem (program specifications) into a solution (application) that is efficient, economic, smart, and easily maintainable
+- demonstrate creativity, initiative, and enterprise by translating the problem (program specifications) into an object-oriented solution (business application) that is efficient, economic, smart, and easily maintainable.

 Text and materials required to be purchased or accessed